hyoshizane/documentation/source/configuration_manual/sieve/ldap.rst

 %u       %{user}        username
 %n       %{username}    user part in user@domain, same as %u if there's no domain
-%d       %{domain}      domain part in user@domain, empty if user there's no domain N/A      %{scriptname}  name of the Sieve script
+%d       %{domain}      domain part in user@domain, empty if user there's no domain N/A      %{home}        user's home directory
+N/A      %{name}        name of the Sieve script
 ======== =============  ==================================================================

 .. _pigeonhole_ldap-sieve_ldap_script_attr: